Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 Check out the ultimate hreflang reference guide.

-The rel=“prev” and rel=“next” link attributes are used to communicate the relationships among a series of pages to search engines.
-For series of similar pages, such as paginated blog archive pages or paginated product category pages, it’s highly advisable to use the rel=“prev” and rel=“next” link attributes.
+rel=“next” link attributes, pagination attributes for short, are used to communicate the relationships among a series of pages to search engines.
+For series of similar pages, such as paginated blog archive pages or paginated product category pages, it’s highly advisable to use the pagination attributes.
 Search engines will understand that the pages are very similar, which will eliminate duplicate content issues.

 In most cases, search engines will not rank other pages than the first one in the paginated series.